troycomi/snakemake-training/4_cluster/README.md

 line, but it's better practice to think about your resources, estimate them, and refine once you've executed a few samples.
-[Reportseff](https://github.com/troycomi/reportseff) can help quickly assess how well you are utilizing resources.
+[Reportseff](https://github.com/troycomi/reportseff) can help quickly assess how well you are utilizing resources with slurm jobs.

 ### Logical resources
 Custom resources can be anything: number of connections to a database, number